THE OFFICE OF CHAIR OF THE SCOTTISH LAND COURT

-The Judicial Appointments Board for Scotland (JABS) invites applications from suitably qualified individuals who wish to be considered for appointments to the office of Summary Sheriff.
+The Judicial Appointments Board for Scotland invites applications from suitably qualified individuals who wish to be considered for appointment to the office of Chair of the Scottish Land Court.

-We encourage diversity and particularly welcome applications from groups currently under-represented in the judiciary.
+JABS encourages diversity and particularly welcomes applications from groups currently under-represented in the judiciary.
 The principles of fair and open competition will apply and recommendation for appointment will be made solely on merit.

 To apply for our current vacancies, access your online account or to sign up to job notifications, please click here.